markcaudill/haproxy-autoscale/README.md

 will be available to use.

 ## Usage ##
-haproxy-update was designed to be run from the load balancer itself as a cron job.
+haproxy-autoscale was designed to be run from the load balancer itself as a cron job.
 Ideally it would be run every minute.

     update-haproxy.py [-h] --security-group SECURITY_GROUP --access-key